-GC713 Techniques for Understanding
+GC713 Techniques for Understanding Dreams (1.00 cr.)

 Focuses on various techniques for working with dreams in ways that will help clients derive daily life benefits from them.
 Both Jungian and Gestalt methods of dream exposition are introduced.
 To make the methods clear, students work in class with their own dreams.